henriquerenno/TerraHidroQGIS/README.md

 The TerraHidroQGIS plugin offers different process groups: Basin Tools, DEM Tools, Drainage Tools, and Flow tools.
 Each group contains the functions that generate outputs related to basin, topography, drainage, and flow data.
 Each function interface requires the user to enter input/output data in the QGIS Toolbox standard.

 Installation and configuration: 1.
-Unzip the terrahidro_qgisplugin.zip file into the QGIS plugins folder; 2.
+Copy all TerraHidroQGIS plugin content into the QGIS plugins location as a new folder (e.g., terrahidro); 2.
 Add an environment variable named TERRAHIDRO that points to the TerraHidro system folder; 3.
-Activate the TerraHidro QGIS plugin in QGIS.
+Activate the TerraHidroQGIS plugin in QGIS.

 Note: TerraHidroQGIS only works on QGIS >= 3.18